sendsmaily/smaily-prestashop-module/README.md

 ### Two-way synchronization between Smaily and PrestaShop

-- Remove Store subscribers based on the Smaily unsubscribed list
+- Remove PrestaShop subscribers based on the Smaily unsubscribed list
 - Update unsubscribed status in PrestaShop users database
-- Collect and send new user data to Smaily for subscribers in the Store
+- Collect and send new user data to Smaily for subscribers in the store
 - Generate data log for each update

 ### Abandoned cart